-European seafarers, who pioneered the sea route to India in the late 15th century, were regular visitors to the South African coast during the 1500s.
+Portuguese seafarers, who pioneered the sea route to India in the late 15th century, were regular visitors to the South African coast during the early 1500s.
+Other Europeans followed from the late 16th century.

 In 1652, the Dutch East India Company (VOC) set up a station in Table Bay (Cape Town) to provision passing ships.
-Trade with the Khoekhoe for slaughter stock soon degenerated into raiding and warfare.
+Trade with the Khoekhoe(n) for slaughter stock soon degenerated into raiding and warfare.
 Beginning in 1657, European settlers were allotted farms by the colonial authorities in the arable regions around Cape Town, where wine and wheat became the major products.
-In response to the colonists' demand for labour, the VOC imported slaves from East Africa, Madagascar and its possessions in the East Indies
+In response to the colonists' demand for labour, the VOC imported slaves from East Africa, Madagascar and its possessions in the East Indies.

 By the early 1700s, the colonists had begun to spread into the hinterland beyond the nearest mountain ranges.
 These relatively independent and mobile farmers (trekboers), who lived as pastoralists and hunters, were largely free from supervision by the Dutch authorities.
 As they intruded further upon the land and water sources, and stepped up their demands for livestock and labour, more and more of the indigenous inhabitants were dispossessed and incorporated into the colonial economy as servants.

-Diseases such as smallpox, which were introduced by the Europeans, decimated the Khoisan, contributing to the decline of their cultures.
+Diseases such as smallpox, which was introduced by the Europeans in 1713, decimated the Khoisan, contributing to the decline of their cultures.
 Unions across the colour line took place, and a new multiracial social order evolved, based on the supremacy of European colonists.
-The slave population steadily increased.
+The slave population steadily increased since more labour was needed.